 The National Human Trafficking Hotline connects victims and survivors of sex and labor trafficking with services and supports to get help and stay safe.
 The National Hotline also receives tips about potential situations of sex and labor trafficking and facilitates reporting that information to the appropriate authorities in certain cases.

 The toll-free phone and SMS text lines and live online chat function are available 24 hours a day, 7 days a week, 365 days a year.
 Help is available in English or Spanish, or in more than 200 additional languages through an on-call interpreter

 Crime Check is a service provided by Spokane County 911 for non-emergency calls.
 Please refer to their website for tips when calling and how to determine whether to call Crime Check or the emergency call receivers at 911.

-The Vanessa Behan Crisis Nursery helps parents who are having difficulty providing safe shelter and care for their children ages 0-7.
+Vanessa Behan helps parents who are having difficulty providing safe shelter and care for their children ages 0-7.
 They may be dealing with issues as complex as substance abuse, domestic violence and homelessness.
 Or they may just be exhausted and worn-out from the demands of parenting.